Wilson College, Mumbai: Hostels

 The Wilson College runs three hostels to provide accommodation for its students.

-St. Andrew's House is one of the two boy's Hostels run by the college, and was established in 1961.
+St. Andrew's House is one of the two boys' hostels run by the college, and was established in 1961.

 There are 21 double rooms and 11 single rooms in the hostel.
 Since 1984, St. Andrews House has organised an annual mini-marathon.
 Sandathon is an exclusive inter-hostel road race for undergraduate residents of the hostel.

 Since 2004, this marathon has become open to other college students from Mumbai.
 The hostel regularly publishes newsletters (Sandy News) and magazines (Sandy Vision).
 The hostel is also wi-fi enabled.

 Mackichan Hall, named after Dr Dugald Mackichan (Principal of the college from 1884 to 1920) is the other boys’ hostel run by Wilson College.
 There are 46 single rooms and 12 sharing rooms in the hostel.

 Pandita Ramabai Hostel (PRH), the girls’ hostel of Wilson College was established in 1932.
 The hostel conducts an annual ‘Fresher’s Night’ where the new residents come together and perform for other residents of the hostel.
 PRH also has a tradition where residents send anonymous gifts to fellow residents at Christmas, with the names being revealed on Christmas Eve.

 Chapel

 The Wilson College Chapel is open during the college hours for private prayer and meditation.

 Short prayer services that include Hymns and Bible reading are conducted every day during the morning and the afternoon recess in the chapel.

-The piano and percussion instruments are particularly suited to the acoustics of the building and are a beautiful addition to the prayer services.
-As quoted by alumni, "The sounds of the Chapel are filled with the Wilson Charm."

-Apart from the prayer service, special services are held during Christmas as well as the beginning and the end of the academic year.
-The chapel also provides counseling services.

-Services are held twice a day, one for the senior college and one for Junior college.

 The chapel organises a festival called the "Chapel-O-Fiesta" with games and events.
 It also organises various YMCA camps in Maharashtra.
 The chapel also has a choir which stood won the intercollegiate carol singing competition at Sophia College in 2010.

 The 75th jubilee of the chapel occurred in 2010.